roboflow/inference/docs/quickstart/run_model_on_image.md

-# HTTP Inference

-The Roboflow Inference Server provides a standard API through which to run inference on computer vision models.
+A Roboflow Inference server provides a standard API through which to run inference on computer vision models.

-In this guide, we show how to run inference on object detection, classification, and segmentation models using the Inference Server.
+In this guide, we show how to run inference on object detection, classification, and segmentation models using Inference.

+!!! note

-Currently, the server is compatible with models trained on Roboflow, but stay tuned as we actively develop support for bringing your own models.
+    Inference is compatible with models trained on Roboflow, but stay tuned as we actively develop support for bringing your own models.

-To run inference with the server, we will:

-1. Install the server
-2. Download a model for use on the server
-3. Run inference

 You can run inference on images from: